Palak92/league/README.md

-# League Backend Challenge
+# League Backend Server

-In main.go you will find a basic web server written in GoLang.
-It accepts a single request _/echo_.
-Extend the webservice with the ability to perform the following operations
+# What it does?
+League server serves following requests

 Given an uploaded csv file
 ```